Ayo Edebiri: 2025–present: Career expansion

+In May 2026, it was announced that Edebiri would be voice acting for Bong Joon Ho's first animated film, Ally, along with Alex Jayne Go, Bradley Cooper, Dave Bautista, Finn Wolfhard, Rachel House, and Werner Herzog.
+In 2026, it was announced that Edebiri would return to the stage playing Snoopy in an Encores! production of the musical You're a Good Man, Charlie Brown alongside David Hyde Pierce, Jin Ha and Danielle Brooks at New York City Center with performances starting in February 2027.

 Personal life

-Edebiri is a member of the Democratic Socialists of America and has frequently canvassed for the organization.
+Edebiri is a member of the Democratic Socialists of America (DSA) and has frequently canvassed for the organization.
 She is queer.

-During a red carpet interview in 2023, she said in jest that she had played the role of "Jenny the Donkey" in the film The Banshees of Inisherin and in the process developed a deep connection with Ireland.
-The video clip of her telling the joke quickly went viral amongst Irish social media users, who leaned into the joke by saying as fact that Edebiri was Irish.
-She reciprocated and began referring to Ireland as her home country in media interviews, thanking Ireland in award speeches, and generally playing into the idea of herself being Irish.
-In turn this continued to increase her popularity in Ireland and led to her "adoption" as an "honorary Irishwoman".
+During a red carpet interview in 2023, she said in jest that she had played the role of "Jenny the Donkey" in the film The Banshees of Inisherin (2022) and in the process developed a deep connection with Ireland.
+The video quickly went viral amongst Irish social media users, who leaned into the joke by agreeing Edebiri was Irish.
+She reciprocated and began referring to Ireland as her home country in media interviews, thanking Ireland in award speeches, and generally playing into the idea of being Irish.
+This continued to increase her popularity in Ireland and led to her "adoption" as an "honorary Irishwoman".

-In September 2025, Edebiri signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."
+In September 2025, Edebiri signed an open pledge with Film Workers for Palestine, pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."